Get ready for your Cinco de Mayo party with recipe ideas for Cinco de Mayo food! Find delicioso dips, appetizers, meals, and drinks to celebrate.

 Turn on some tunes: create a Pandora or Spotify list to have a steady flow of party music, like mariachi music or my personal favorite, Herb Alpert and the Tijuana Brass.

 The most important part of the celebration is, of course, the food and drinks.
-My Cinco de Mayo food recipes below include lime-juice-infused guacamole and coconut margaritas.
+My ideas for food for Cinco de Mayo include lime-juice-infused guacamole and coconut margaritas.
 There's a breakfast enchilada casserole with eggs, sausage, and black beans.
 Make fresh salsas like pico de gallo with cilantro and salty tortilla chips.
 Make miniature taco cups or sweet-savory taco salad dip!

 I shared Cinco de Mayo party food on The Morning Brew at Fox Local 22/44 with Amanda Thibault, Brittney Hibbs, and Megan Carpenter!
 Check out the video here: